 - Serve with a squeeze of lemon juice and a garnish of fresh parsley, if desired.

 - Looking for more flavor?
 This recipe is basic and simple, which I LOVE.
-But if you're looking for bolder flavor, try adding spices or herbs to the breadcrumb mixture, such as fresh parsley, dill, chives, garlic (powder or fresh), onion powder, and/or lemon zest.
+But if you’re looking for bolder flavor, try adding spices or herbs to the breadcrumb mixture, such as fresh parsley, dill, chives, garlic (powder or fresh), onion powder, and/or lemon zest, or use Italian Style Seasoned Breadcrumbs.
 Grated parmesan cheese would also be delicious added in!

-- New England Baked Haddock is traditionally made with crushed Ritz crackers.
+- How to use Ritz crackers: New England Baked Haddock is traditionally made with crushed Ritz crackers.
 You can use them if you prefer- just put them in a zip-top bag and use a rolling pin to crush them.
 Then, use in place of the breadcrumbs in the recipe and use only 3 tablespoons of melted butter instead of 6.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.